What is a vibrato effect, and what are the best vibrato plugins? This post will feature the top 7 vibrato effects of 2021.

 This plugin combines the design concepts of a few different guitar and organ modulation devices from the late 1960s.
 There are a few types of vibrato to choose from, as well as a few additional features and controls to give users a variety of modulating options at their disposal.

-- Chorus Control – The CustomVibe features a basic chorus unit that users can opt to combine with their vibrato for extended processing.
+The CustomVibe features a basic chorus unit that you can combine with their vibrato for extended processing.
 You can also blend this chorus layer in with your vibrato’s level using the chorus mix knob.

 Character and Sound: